-Snorkel or Scuba-Dive on the Great Barrier Reef
+Snorkel or Dive on the Great Barrier Reef

-Come on, do I even need to mention this…you’re in Cairns…if you don’t do this, there is something seriously wrong with you!
-This is easily one of the best things I have ever done.
-The variety of marine life on the reef is staggering and the reef and animals that call it home are beyond beautiful.
+If you’re visiting Cairns, chances are you won’t miss the opportunity to see the world-renowned Great Barrier Reef.
+Spending a day snorkeling on the reef is easily one of the best things I have ever done.
+The variety of marine life on the reef is staggering and the reef and animals that call it home are beautiful.
 I came out of the sea that day with a renewed zeal for our planet and the beautiful things that have been created for our enjoyment.

-We chose a budget tour with Compass Cruises (https://compasscruises.com.au/) and loved every second.
+We chose a budget tour with Compass Cruises and loved every second.
 The crew were professional, friendly, approachable and they really made our day.
-The tour cost us $109 for a full-day including snacks, tea, coffee and a BBQ lunch, with several hours snorkelling in two different reef locations (you can pay more to scuba-dive but honestly we found snorkelling was more than good enough).
-I would definitely recommend this tour if you’re not after luxury and just want to get out and see the reef with no frills attached.
+The tour costs $115 for a full-day including snacks, tea, coffee and a BBQ lunch, with several hours snorkelling in two different reef locations (you can pay more to scuba-dive but honestly we found snorkelling was more than good enough).
+I would definitely recommend this tour if you’re looking for a budget Great Barrier Reef tour.

 Tip: I invested in a GoPro for this trip, anticipating that we would want to capture footage of the Great Barrier Reef.
 All the images in this post have either been taken with my GoPro Hero4 or my Nikon D70 with the Nikon 35mm F1.8G prime lens.

 Cape Tribulation is the only place in the world where two UNESCO World Heritage Sites meet – the Daintree Rainforest and the Great Barrier Reef.
 The beach itself is beautiful, with white sand, clear azure seas and tropical palm trees at every turn.
-You will need to hire a car to reach Cape Trib unless you join one of the tours from Cairns or Port Douglas; although I think hiring a car would be cheaper and more flexible.
+You will need to hire a car to reach Cape Tribulation from Cairns, unless you join one of the tours from Cairns or Port Douglas; although I think hiring a car would be cheaper and more flexible.

 Go Crocodile Spotting on a Daintree River Cruise